NaeuralEdgeProtocol/NaeuralEdgeProtocol.github.io/README.md

 Resources in this pool are allocated towards marketing initiatives and community engagement strategies.
 The focus is on building brand awareness, expanding user adoption, and fostering a strong, vibrant community around the Naeural Edge Protocol.
 Efforts include online campaigns, partnerships, community events, and educational programs to attract and retain users and developers.

 ### Hackathons and project grants
 This pool is specifically set aside to sponsor hackathons and provide grants for projects that contribute to the Naeural ecosystem.
-By funding these activities, the treasury encourages innovation and practical implementation of ideas that can enhance the ecosystem.
+By funding these activities, Naeural encourages innovation and practical implementation of ideas that can enhance the ecosystem.
 This not only stimulates creativity within the community but also helps in identifying and nurturing potential projects that could be integrated into the Naeural platform.

 ### Social responsibility
 The social responsibility pool is dedicated to initiatives that align with the Naeural Edge Protocol’s commitment to ethical practices and positive social impact.
 This includes contributions to causes such as sustainability projects, educational programs, and other community-enhancing projects.
 Through this pool, Naeural demonstrates its commitment to using technology for societal benefit and to promoting responsible AI and blockchain practices.